megardn/PennLINC.github.io/docs/TheWay/InterfacingWithClusters.md

 #mount to your home directory on pmacs, using a local directory called "/Users/maxwell/CUBIC/"
 sshfs bertolem@cubic-login.uphs.upenn.edu://cbica/home/bertolem/ /Users/maxwell/CUBIC/ -o follow_symlinks
 ```
-Now, you can use Finder, and you can just navigate to the brain you want to look at.
+Now, you can use Finder, and you can just navigate to the brain you want to look at in whatever software you like.

 ## Bonus for Pros: Jupyter Lab